General Studies – 20.5 Unit Emphasis | SC Program: AS.1508

 Units 1

 This course is for the intermediate level weight training and fitness student that has successfully passed PE 12A, Beginning Weight Training and Fitness.
-It will teach the intermediate level weight training and fitness student the safety issues and techniques involved in using free weight resistant training exercises.
+It will teach the intermediate level weight training and fitness student the safety issues and techniques involved in using free weight resistance training exercises.
 Emphasis will be on developing a workout program that includes the use of free weight (dumbbell and barbell), power lifting techniques, and Olympic lifts for total development of the various muscle groups.
-Through the use of cardiovascular exercises and resistance exercises, the student will be able to develop a high level of whole body fitness.
+Through the use of cardiovascular exercises and resistance exercises the student will be able to develop a high level of whole body fitness.

 Apply Now